arpitms404/Aristo-weaves/INTEGRATION_SUMMARY.md

 ## ✅ Completion Status: 100%

-All backend systems have been successfully integrated with the Exora Rug e-commerce website.
+All backend systems have been successfully integrated with the Aristo Weaves and Art e-commerce website.
 The application is now fully connected to the Supabase database with complete CRUD operations, type safety, and error handling.

 ---